inf380p/fall2021/_posts/elliott/2020-10-14-discuss-files.md

 * Explore your data (not really Dr. Chuck)
 * Print a table from your data (not Dr. Chuck)

-We'll do all of these today.
+We'll review all of these today.

 Something Dr. Chuck didn't cover: the `with` statement.
 This is the Pythonic way to open a file: